Formbricks

 • What features do they want most?

-Importance of Voice of Customer (VoC):
+Why Voice of Customer (VoC) Matters

 Voice of Customer (VoC) is critical for building customer-centric products and delivering an exceptional customer experience.
-By systematically capturing customer feedback through surveys, interviews, and in-app tools, businesses can uncover pain points, identify opportunities for improvement, and align product development with real user needs.
+By systematically capturing product feedback through surveys, interviews, and in-app tools, businesses can uncover pain points, identify opportunities for improvement, and align product development with real user needs.

 How to write a VoC program